Harder's conjecture I: Pullback formula

 We note that the constant $c_r$ in the pullback formula depends on two things.
-One is a definition of the differential operator, and the other is a definition of the Petersson inner metric.
-First we fix a definition of the inner metric.
-For a while, we fix a dominant integral weight $\lambda=(l_1,\ldots,l_m,0,\ldots,0,\ldots)$ of depth $m$.
+One is a definition of the differential operator, and the other is a definition of the Petersson inner product (P) in Section 2.
+First we fix a definition of the inner product.
+For a while, we fix a dominant integral weight $\lambda=(l_1,\ldots,l_m,0,\ldots,0)$ of depth $m$.

 For an integer $r$ such that $m \leq r$, let $U$ be an $m \times r$ matrix of variables and ${\bf k}_r'=(l_1,\ldots,l_m,\overbrace{0,\ldots,0}^{r-m})$, and we take $V_{r,\lambda}=\CC[U]_{{\bf k}_r'}$ as the representation space of $\rho_{r,\lambda}$ as stated before.
 Here we make the convention that $\CC[U]_{{\bf k}_r'}=\CC$ if $m=0$.
 We fix an inner product $\langle v,w \rangle$ of $V_{r,\lambda}$ such that